 If so specified in the related Offering Circular Supplement, the Trust Assets for a Series of Securities may include one or more Underlying Certificates.
 Any such Underlying Certificate will evidence a direct or indirect beneficial ownership interest in a separate pool of Ginnie Mae Multifamily Certificates and will have been issued and guaranteed as described in the Underlying Certificate Disclosure Document.
-Each Offering Circular Supplement will include a general description of the characteristics of each Underlying Certificate and will incorporate by reference the related Underlying Certificate Disclosure Documents.
-In the event that any issue arises under the trust agreement that governs the Underlying Trust, which requires a vote of the holders of Underlying Certificates, the Trustee will vote the Underlying Certificates in a manner that, in its sole judgment, is consistent with the best interests of the holders of such Underlying Certificates.
+Each Offering Circular Supplement will include a general description of the characteristics of each Underlying Certificate.
+In the event that any issue arises under the trust agreement that governs the Underlying Trust, which requires a vote of the holders of Underlying Certificates, the Trustee will vote the Underlying Certificates in accordance with the Trust Agreement.